kinnala/scikit-fem/paper/paper.md

 interpolation routines and conforming mesh refinement, and examples on using them.
-The same applies to boundary conditions: the linear system $(A, b)$ is provided as such and eliminating or penalizing the correct degrees-of-freedom, implementing nonhomogeneous or periodic boundary conditions should be done separately either by using the various helper routines of `scikit-fem` or by other means.  `scikit-fem` has no explicit support for distributed computing although it could be a building block in parallel computations such as parameter
+The same applies to boundary conditions: the linear system $(A, b)$ is provided as such and eliminating or penalizing the correct degrees-of-freedom, implementing inhomogeneous or periodic boundary conditions should be done separately either by using the various helper routines of `scikit-fem` or by other means.  `scikit-fem` has no explicit support for distributed computing although it could be a building block in parallel computations such as parameter